-CORE utilizes patient-specific information, including weight, dose, frequency and oral fluid pH, in evaluating whether or not the patient is within the expected steady-state range.
-The expected steady-state range is a pharmacokinetic calculation based upon the patient’s specific information.
-CORE does not attempt to apply averages for an entire population to a single patient test result.
-Rather, CORE is truly individualized medicine.
+CORE utilizes patient-specific information, including weight, dose, frequency and oral fluid pH, in its patent-pending algorithm, providing insight to providers to help evaluate whether a patient is within the expected steady state range via oral fluid testing.
+The expected steady state range is a pharmacokinetic calculation based upon the patient’s specific dosing information, which prior to CORE, required blood sampling for evaluation.
+CORE does not attempt to apply population averages to a single patient test result.
+Rather, CORE is a truly individualized clinical tool.

-Sample collection is easy and noninvasive.
+Sample collection is easily observed and noninvasive.
 CORE requires no specialized staff or facilities.

-At most, traditional drug testing provides only a general idea of drug levels in the patient’s system, and sometimes can only provide yes/no answers.
-In contrast, CORE dives deeper, evaluating both if the drug is in the patient’s system AND if it is within the expected steady-state range for that patient’s prescribed dose and frequency.
+Traditional drug testing, for the most part, only provides a general idea of drug levels in a patient’s system and sometimes can only provide yes/no answers.
+CORE dives deeper, evaluating both if the drug is in a patient’s system AND if the measured drug concentration is likely within the expected steady state range for that patient’s prescribed dose and frequency.

-CORE is a tool to help clinicians document adherence to a dosing regimen while adding another level of protection to the provider’s practice.
-CORE can give information to providers to use in identifying patients who may be taking their medication only prior to coming into the office and who would otherwise have a positive consistent drug test result, thus reducing fraud, waste and abuse.
+CORE is a tool to help document adherence to a dosing regimen while adding another level of protection to the provider’s practice.
+CORE can give information to providers to help identify lower-risk patients on chronic prescriptions who are likely at steady state.
+CORE can help flag those patients that may not be at steady state and potentially require closer monitoring.
+Without CORE, a positive drug test for a prescribed medication would otherwise be viewed as a consistent result; thus, CORE can help reduce potential fraud, waste and abuse.

-CORE tells you whether a drug is present in the patient’s system and whether it is within the expected steady-state range for that patient with that dose and frequency.
-This gives providers new insight into a patient’s health to:
+CORE tells you whether a drug is present in the patient’s system and helps indicate whether the drug concentration is within the expected steady state range for that patient’s prescribed dosing regimen.
+This gives providers additional insight to help:

-Because oral fluid is a filtrate of blood, it is affected by significantly fewer variables than urine; and because it is an observed collection, it has a very low risk of sample adulteration.
+Because oral fluid is a filtrate of blood, it is affected by significantly fewer variables than urine; and because oral fluid can be an easily observed collection, it has a much lower risk of sample adulteration or substitution.

 – Naum Shaparin, M.D.